Symmetric noncrossing partitions of an annulus with double points: Affine type

 \subsection{Isomorphisms}

 We define a map $\perm^B:\tNCBc\to\Stildes$ by slightly modifying the definition of $\perm^D$.
 We read cycles from each block as for $\perm^D$, except that for symmetric blocks containing the non-double fixed point of $\phi$, we don't record the tiny cycles that would come from the upper double points in type~$\afftype{D}$.
 We treat symmetric curve blocks as we would treat non-degenerate symmetric disks.
+We will prove the following theorem.

 \begin{theorem} The map $\perm^B:\tNCBc\to\Stildes$ is an isomorphism from $\tNCBc$ to the interval $[1,c]^B_{T\cup L}$ in $\Stildes$.
 It restricts to an isomorphism from $\tNCBcircc$ to the interval $[1,c]^B_T$ in $\Stildeses$. \end{theorem}